7D2D/Templates-and-Utilities/README.md

 TutorialProjectTemplate V2 : A Unity 2018 project folder pre-configured with the exportscript, multiplatform export script, and a fully populated tag manager.
 This project will be used as the base project for all my Unity tutorial packages.

 BatTemplate : A Unity Package to import the base bat for use as a template to align new bat modifiers.

+BillboardTemplate : A Unity Package to import the billboard model and texture.
+Edit the texture in a program like paint.net to replace my images with yours.
+The coordinates of the images are fixed so piece in your replacement images precisely.